pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/on.md

 <!-- toc -->

 When a user is enrolled for mobile authentication, they are able to receive and respond to mobile authentication requests.
-The Onegini Cordova plugin facilitates this by allowing you to register handler methods that implement the UI.
+The Onegini Cordova Plugin facilitates this by allowing you to register handler methods that implement the UI.

 ## `onegini.mobileAuthentication.on`